IF YOU HAVE IMMEDIATE CONCERNS ABOUT A CHILD CALL CHILDREN’S AID IMMEDIATELY. Click here for your local Children’s Aid Society.

 Source: Toronto Children’s Aid Society

-October is Child Abuse Prevention Month and the Toronto Police Service reminds the public of its duty to report.
+The Toronto Police Service reminds the public of its duty to report child abuse.

 A teacher speaks about how a call to Children’s Aid can help a student and family who are going through a crisis.